YaraZan/next-scada-api/README.md

 ---

-Here's a concise README outline for `next-scada-api` with essential requirements and references:

----

 # Next SCADA API

 Next-SCADA-API is a Laravel-based REST API that serves as the backend for the SCADA-Next client desktop applications.